 Throughout the ‘40s, Navarro recorded and performed with Kenny Clarke and Tad Dameron.

 Alison Balsom was a well-known English famous female trumpeter.
 She was an excellent player in the classical trumpeters’ world.
-Balsom was born on 7 October 1978 and died at the age of 40.
+Balsom was born on 7 October 1978.
 She was one of the greatest female classical trumpet players, and that made her unique.

 When listening and watching the sound and the way she plays, you can easily be attracted by her skill and beauty.
 I am really impressed with her extensive discography.
 I also admire her very much because of her dedication to creating music and record albums.

 Fats Navarro was the one having significant influences on Brown that was represented in many of Brown’s albums recorded before his death, typically are the incredible album with Sarah Vaughan (a singer) in 1955, some fantastic records with Max Roach (a drummer), Clifford Brown with Sarah Vaughan.

 As a composer, Brown wrote two works- “Daahoud” and “Joy Spring,” which became the standard of Jazz.

 One name maybe familiar to you is Miles Davis.
 He was so talented that he took charge of many tasks at the same time: a composer, a bandleader and of course, a great trumpet player.

 Davis was considered as a monumental innovator and especially the greatest trumpet player.
 He influenced and changed music many times.
 With the release of his Cool album (although recorded in the late 1940s, it was not issued until 1956), Davis started the break of a new movement of the smooth jazz.

 He was born Alton, Illinois in a family with the middle-class background.
 Only at the age of 12, he had begun learning how to play trumpet.
 His memorable and great achievement was to become a pioneer in making some changes in the West Coast genre of jazz.